spdx/spdx-3-model/model/Core/Properties/namespace.md

 ## Summary

-Provides an unambiguous mechanism for conveying a URI fragment portion of an ElementID.
+Provides an unambiguous mechanism for conveying a URI fragment portion of an Element ID.

 ## Description

-A namespace provides an unambiguous mechanism for conveying a URI fragment portion of an ElementID.
+A namespace provides an unambiguous mechanism for conveying a URI fragment portion of an Element ID.

 ## Metadata